openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

 where :math:`h_\bdv` is the function of the variables in the group :math:`\bdv` of the functional Sobol'-Hoeffding ANOVA decomposition of the physical model.
+The total Sobol' index of a group of input variables :math:`\bdu` measures the sensitivity of the variance of :math:`Y` explained by the variables within the group and any group of variables containing any variable in the group.
+It can also be viewed as the part of the variance of :math:`Y` that cannot be explained without :math:`X_\bdu`.

 For any group of variables :math:`\bdu`, the total and first order (closed) Sobol' indices are related by the equation: